LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Methods

 \subsection{Architecture-Level Modeling Framework}

 The results presented in this work are obtained using a custom, lightweight density-matrix simulation framework designed to capture the dominant logical error mechanisms relevant to fault-tolerant photonic quantum architectures~\cite{bourassa2021blueprint,divincenzo2009fault}.
-Rather than performing explicit continuous-variable wavefunction simulations of Gottesman–Kitaev–Preskill (GKP) states or relying on quantum software frameworks such as PennyLane~\cite{bergholm2018pennylane}, we adopt an architecture-level approach in which encoded qubits are represented by $2\times2$ density matrices and logical operations are modeled using standard matrix algebra.
-This deliberate abstraction enables efficient numerical exploration of design trade-offs while preserving the essential structure of logical noise propagation and error correction~\cite{noh2020fault}.
+Rather than performing explicit continuous-variable wavefunction simulations of Gottesman–Kitaev–Preskill (GKP) states or relying on quantum software frameworks such as PennyLane~\cite{bergholm2018pennylane}, an architecture-level approach is adopted in which encoded qubits are represented by $2\times2$ density matrices and logical operations are modeled using standard matrix algebra.This deliberate abstraction enables efficient numerical exploration of design trade-offs while preserving the essential structure of logical noise propagation and error correction~\cite{noh2020fault}.

 Finite squeezing of approximate GKP states is incorporated through an effective logical dephasing channel, parameterized by a squeezing-dependent error probability calibrated to reproduce the expected monotonic improvement with increasing squeezing~\cite{fukui2018high,hastrup2021improved}.
 Additional logical depolarizing noise is included to model residual non-Pauli errors arising from imperfect Clifford operations and finite stabilizer-cycle fidelity~\cite{gottesman1997stabilizer}.
 Photon loss, the dominant hardware impairment in photonic platforms, is treated as a heralded erasure process that terminates the current magic-state injection attempt without contributing unheralded logical errors~\cite{nickerson2014freely}.
 This modeling choice reflects the strong loss-detectability inherent to photonic architectures and allows the separation of failure probability from logical-state quality.
+In implementation, all noise probabilities are clipped to the physical interval $[0,1]$, and the squeezing-to-dephasing proxy is further capped at $0.5$ to preserve complete positivity.
+The resulting logical noise model is summarized in Fig.~\ref{fig:logical_noise_model}.

 At the logical level, non-Clifford gate implementation is realized using a repeat-until-success (RUS) $T$-gate magic-state injection protocol~\cite{paetznick2013repeat}.
 The output of the injection stage is subsequently protected by an outer quantum error-correcting code, modeled here using a surface-code-inspired logical error scaling law~\cite{fowler2012surface}.
 This layered abstraction, logical GKP encoding, RUS-based magic-state preparation, and outer-code suppression of residual Pauli errors, provides a transparent and computationally efficient framework for evaluating fault-tolerant performance across wide ranges of squeezing, loss, and code distance~\cite{bourassa2021blueprint}.